 I have particular interest in traditional foodways, including artisanal food and wine production, sustainable agriculture, and the human connection to the landscape.
 I like food that’s handmade, home-grown, and minimally manipulated, and I’m deeply interested in people who are working that way now: traditionalists with a modern spirit.

-I earned a Batchelor’s degree summa cum laude in fine art, and a Master’s degree in creative writing, both from Dartmouth College.
+I earned a bachelor’s degree summa cum laude in fine art, and a master’s degree in creative writing, both from Dartmouth College.
 My graduate work focused on creative nonfiction and personal essay.
 A Certified Specialist of Wine through the Society of Wine Educators, I also lead tastings and teach classes on wine, wine pairing, and sensory evaluation.

 My writing has appeared in a range of print and digital publications, including Edible Communities, Alimentum: The Literature of Food, Beverage Media Group, and Palate Press, where I'm a regular columnist.
-My articles have earned mention by the New York Times, Andrew Sullivan/Daily Beast, Brain Pickings, Wine Business Monthly, Wine Industry Insight, Organic Wine Journal, TheKitchn, The Browser, and other publications.
+My articles have earned mention by Eric Asimov/New York Times, Andrew Sullivan/Daily Beast, Brain Pickings, Wine Business Monthly, Wine Industry Insight, Organic Wine Journal, TheKitchn, The Browser, and other publications.

 I do accept samples for review, and publish my notes here and elsewhere, including Palate Press, which has a quarter of a million unique readers annually.
-Please view my sample policy for details.
+I also travel extensively and welcome invitations to join press trips.
+Please view my sample and travel policy for details.

 Thanks for reading.